Vote for a strong team to ensure change

 - Mortgages - banks may limit lending, deny applications, or call in existing loans due to declining property values

-- Reduced property values affecting sales and refinancing - homes could become unsellable
+- Property values affecting sales, sale prices and refinancing - properties could become unsellable

 - Little to no investment is made in coastal protection measures.
 The climate has been changing for millennia and will continue to change.
 We can prepare for realistic change, but decisions on preventative investments have stalled.